|Grade Points||Scholastic Standards|

 Dividing 42.4 by 17 gives a grade point average of 2.49.
-In computing cumulative grade point averages, only work attempted at Central will be included in the computation.
+In computing cumulative grade point averages, only work attempted at Central will be included in the computation, with the following exception: cumulative grade point average for students in the Teacher Preparation Program will inlcude all course work from all colleges attended.
 Within the major, minor and professional education option grades earned in all allowed courses are used.
 Credits earned at other institutions are accepted in meeting degree requirements according to the limits described under bachelor's degree requirements.

 Students are urged to use the credit/no credit option as a way to explore academic areas of interest.
 Students, except for first quarter freshmen and students on academic probation, may select one course per quarter under this option.
 Course taken to meet major, minor, or professional education sequence cannot be taken under the credit/no credit option.
 A maximum of 15 credits earned in credit/no credit courses may be allowed toward the 180 required for the Bachelor's degree.
 Courses taken beyond the 15 credit maximum as credit/no credit will be converted to a grade.

 Students under the current general education requirements beginning fall 1998, must take all general education courses for a letter grade (since Fall 1999).

 Students can designate the course as credit/no credit during registration by the end or the sixth week of instruction.
 Courses may not be repeated on a credit/no credit basis.